LukeRoantree4815162342/QUB_DW_HighPerformancePython/README.md

-1) Check if Anaconda is installed - this isn't essential in general for using Python, as there is other ways to set up and use Python, but to avoid runing into versioning problems between different Python / library distributions I'm standardising this course with conda environments - which means you'll be installing the same version of Python as I'm using as I give this course, as well as the same versions of the same external packages that I use - in a temporary virtual environment that won't mess up any other Python installs you have.
+1) Check if Anaconda is installed - this isn't essential in general for using Python, as there is other ways to set up and use Python, but to avoid runing into versioning problems between different Python / library distributions I'm standardising this course with conda environments.

+This means you'll be installing the same version of Python as I'm using as I give this course, as well as the same versions of the same external packages that I use - in a temporary virtual environment that won't mess up any other Python installs you have.

 To check if anaconda is installed properly, open a terminal (Windows - search Command Prompt or git-bash, MacOS - search terminal, linux - you know how)

 In the terminal run "conda list".
 If you get a list of packages, or even anything other than "no command found" or similar - you're all good!

 Close the terminal now.

 2) If not already installed, download and install [Anaconda](https://www.anaconda.com/distribution/)